-As the largest and most populous community and the region's commercial and service center, the Town of Barnstable often experiences the pressures of growth earlier and more acutely than other Cape Cod towns.
+As the region's largest and most heavily populated community, and role as a regional center for commercial and institutional services, the Town of Barnstable often experiences the pressures of growth earlier and more acutely than other Cape Cod towns.
 In response, the Town has taken a leadership role in addressing many growth management issues, including the protection of open space and the provision of recreational facilities, often providing models for action followed by other Cape Cod towns.